loopy750/Windows-Input-Lag-Analysis/README.md

 ### A quick overview of mouse input delay in Windows 10

+A video on the bcdedit command **useplatformtick** that some "tweakers" use, and why that's a bad thing: https://www.youtube.com/watch?v=Rnk8mCB0IpU

 #### What this is:

 Very basic analysis to validate or invalidate online claims regarding input latency and older Windows versions being better for gaming.